ICSMobile/FAADNetworkUnity/README.md

 - Once you have build the project for XCode.
 To Add the SDK files Right Click on classes folder in Unity-iPhone and Click Add Files..

-Navigate to the Assets->Plugins->FAADiOS and select "SDK" folder add it to the project. make sure that "Create groups for any added folders" is selected
+- Navigate to the Assets->Plugins->FAADiOS and select "SDK" folder add it to the project.

+- Make sure that "Create groups for any added folders" is selected

 - Add Systemconfiguration Frame work and libsqlite3.0.dylib to your project.